 Belgrade does not have a subway.
 I know, that’s bad.
-We need it very much so.
+We need it and very much so.
 And they have been talking about it forever now.
 But we do have this thing called ‘Beovoz’ (Beotrain) that kinda goes from one side of the city to the other.
 And it goes underground for some part of it.
 The monument of Vuk railway station is one of the stops that are underground.
 It opened in 1995 and it’s pretty modern (for our railway standards).
 There is usually not a lot of people there, which is one of the reasons I love going there.
-But there are a few very interesting things about this station, one of them being:
+But there are a few other interesting things about this station, one of them being:

 And on the plus side, when it gets cold and rainy outside, just go down the escalators.
-You will have 85 seconds to think what to do next (with your life).
+You will have 85 seconds to think about what to do next (with your life).